 Due to the conditions underwater welders face, you must be in top physical condition as well as obtain top training and certification.

 Now Earn That Money

 To become a welder of any kind, you must have a high school diploma or GED, and you must have the appropriate amount of classroom time and paid on-the-job experience.
 Welders must be certified as well.
-To learn more about becoming a welder, fill out the form and a representative from one of our schools will contact you to answer any of your questions.
+To learn more about becoming a welder, fill out the form so a representative from one of our partner schools can contact you to answer any of your questions.

 Study welding and other trade school programs: trade school practice tests